kubernetes/kubernetes/docs/proposals/cluster-deployment.md

 **Objective**: Generate security certificates used to configure secure communication between client, master and nodes

-TODO: Enumerate ceritificates which have to be generated.
+TODO: Enumerate certificates which have to be generated.

 ## Step 3: Deploy master